...

 Workers who believe their pay falls short of statutory minimums have several channels for remedy:

-• State Labor Departments: Formal complaints can be lodged by employees with the local labor department.
+• State Labor Departments: Employees can lodge formal complaints with the local labor department.

-• Labor Courts: Labor courts’ lawsuit in unresolved conflicts can ensure compliance and guarantee back pay.
+• Labor Courts: Labor courts’ lawsuits in unresolved conflicts can ensure compliance and guarantee back pay.

 • Union Representation: For employees dealing with pay issues, trade unions sometimes offer legal counsel and support.